If you are not sure where to start, the following information should guide you on your journey.

 - Citizens Advice Guernsey are a good resource and may also be able to help, please contact them on 01481 242266.

-- Health Information are a good resource of information and you may wish to talk to someone in the team.
+- Health Connections are a good resource of information and you may wish to talk to someone in the team.
 Please contact them on 01481 707470. or follow the link health connections

 - Remember there is no such question as a daft question and even if the professional cannot provide the support you require they will be able to point you in the direction of someone who will be able to assist.